 If the connection information is correct, the RDS instance is connected.

-How do I obtain data from ApsaraDB RDS to Function Compute?
+How do I use Function Compute to obtain data from my RDS instance?

 You can install third-party dependencies on Function Compute.
-Then, you can use these built-in dependencies to obtain data from ApsaraDB RDS.For more information, see Install third-party dependencies.
+Then, you can use these built-in dependencies to obtain data from your RDS instanceFor more information, see Install third-party dependencies.